Skip to main content

 Diets Are Not the Answer

 Diets can do more harm than good.
 Research suggests kids who diet end up weighing more than non-dieters, with lower self-esteem and greater risk for eating disorders.
-Do not put your child on a diet, especially without consulting your doctor and a registered dietitian nutritionist.
+Do not put your child on a diet, especially without consulting your child's doctor and a registered dietitian nutritionist.

 Here are some simple actions adults can take to help children develop positive lifestyle habits.
-These strategies have been shown to promote a healthy weight for adults, too
+These strategies have been shown to promote a healthy weight for adults, too.

 • Make family mealtimes a special time together.
 Eating more meals together can make a big difference in your family's health, happiness and finances.
 Dinners made at home are less costly than eating out and easier to prepare than you might think.